WillNilges/yap3st/README.md

 I hate computers.

-And I hate snaps.
-They're cumbersome and annoying, and this took me 6 hours to get right, so here are, as of June 18, 2020, the steps for getting a simple "hello world" program, written in Python 3, to build and install on your amd64 based computing device.
+This took me 6 hours to get right, so here are, as of June 18, 2020, the steps for getting a simple "hello world" program, written in Python 3, to build and install on your amd64 based computing device.

-[This page](https://snapcraft.io/docs/python-apps) sucks and is useless.
+[This page](https://snapcraft.io/docs/python-apps) isn't great.
 Someone needs to update it.

 For this, I'm using Ubuntu 18.04.